Personal Viral Induced Wheeze Action Plan

 Immediately contact your GP or 111 out of hours and make an appointment for your child to be seen that day face to face.

-Increase blue (salbutamol) reliever inhaler 6-10 puffs every 4 hours
+Increase blue (salbutamol) reliever inhaler up to 6 puffs and this should last 4 hours.

 If your child’s breathing is not laboured or fast and he/she is able to continue their normal day to day activities